spSmart124/PromptEngineering/module 5/game_play_pattern.md

 The sentence contains 6 words.
 Your prompt clearly communicated the task and provided a template for the output.
 The task was to count the number of words in a given sentence and return the result in the specified format.
 Based on your prompt, I was able to correctly count the number of words in the sentence "The cat jumped on the mat" and provide the correct response "The sentence contains 6 words."

+## Prompt Structure of Game Play Pattern
+### Contextual Statement
+To use this pattern, your prompt should make the following fundamental contextual statements:

+Create a game for me around X OR we are going to play an X game

+One or more fundamental rules of the game

+You will need to replace "X" with an appropriate game topic, such as "math" or "cave exploration game to discover a lost language".
+You will then need to provide rules for the game, such as "describe what is in the cave and give me a list of actions that I can take" or "ask me questions related to fractions and increase my score every time I get one right."

+### Examples:

+Create a cave exploration game  for me to discover a lost language.
+Describe where I am in the cave and what I can do.
+I should discover new words and symbols for the lost civilization in each area of the cave I visit.
+Each area should also have part of a story that uses the language.
+I should have to collect all the words and symbols to be able to understand the story.
+Tell me about the first area and then ask me what action to take.

+Create a group party game for me involving DALL-E. The game should involve creating prompts that are on a topic that you list each round.
+Everyone will create a prompt and generate an image with DALL-E. People will then vote on the best prompt based on the image it generates.
+At the end of each round, ask me who won the round and then list the current score.
+Describe the rules and then list the first topic.